pdwaggoner/plotmm/README.md

-`plotGMM` provides a custom function, `plot_mix_comps`, for users interested in overlaying the components from a Gaussian mixture model.
+Written with Fong Chun Chan (@tinyheero), `plotGMM` provides a custom function, `plot_mix_comps`, for users interested in overlaying the components from a Gaussian mixture model.
 This allows for clean, precise plotting constraints, including mean (`mu`), variance (`sigma`), and mixture weight (`lambda`) of the components.
 Specifically, the function superimposes the shape of the components over a `ggplot2` object.
 We demonstrate this both in the example in the package documentation, as well as below.

 ```{r }
 library(magrittr)